 Each year, over 500,000 people seek emergency treatment for problems associated with kidney stones.
 Often there are no symptoms of a kidney stone until it starts to move and blocks the flow of urine.
-When this happens, symptoms may include:
+When this happens, early signs and symptoms of kidney stones may include:

 - Waves of sharp pain in your back, side or lower abdomen.
 The pain may progress towards your groin.
 These waves of pain can last anywhere from a few minutes to a few hours, depending on the size and location of the kidney stones.